Langton, North Yorkshire

-Langton is a village and civil parish in the Ryedale district of North Yorkshire, England.
-Until 1974 the village lay in the historic county boundaries of the East Riding of Yorkshire.
+Langton is a village and civil parish in North Yorkshire, England.
 It is situated 3.5 mi south from the market town of Malton.
 The population at the 2011 Census was less than 100.
 Details are included in the civil parish of Birdsall, North Yorkshire.
+At the end of the village lies Langton Hall, which offers holiday lettings and is now home to Charles William Langton, a businessman from Leeds, West Yorkshire.

+Langton Hall has recently been used for TV filming including Gentleman Jack (Series 2 episode 1) and also featured in Rich House Poor House, (Series 10, episode 2).

+Until 1974 the village lay in the historic county boundaries of the East Riding of Yorkshire.
+Between 1974 and 2023 it was part of the Ryedale district.
+It is now administered by North Yorkshire Council.

 Langton Hall was the home of Woodleigh School, an independent preparatory school founded in 1929 by the educationalist Arthur England, from 1946 until the school's closure in 2012.
 There is also a small state primary school, Langton Community School with around 80 pupils.

 The village was historically the seat of the Norcliffe family.
 Their former home, Langton Hall, previously owned by their descendants, the Howard-Vyse family, and leased to Woodleigh School until 2012, is a Grade II listed building.

 Langton Hall was purchased by William Langton in 2019 (namesake coincidence), who has undertaken a full restoration of the "decaying country pile after falling for its charms".